Coach: Dr. Jessica Pempek

-By competing on the Animal Welfare Judging Team, you not only get to interact with other students of similar interest at Ohio State, but you will be able to meet students from welfare programs around the country and beyond as well as experts in the field.
+By joining the Animal Welfare Judging Team and attending AWJAC, you will not only engage with students with share interests at Ohio State, but you will also be able to interact with students and animal welfare experts across the U.S. and beyond.

 The 2017 Animal Welfare Judging/Assessment Contest was held November 18-19 at Iowa State University (ISU) in Ames, Iowa.
 One of the two Animal Sciences' undergraduate teams and the College of Veterinary Medicine's team placed first in their respective divisions.
 Undergraduate Heather Pechtl was 1st place high individual for the undergraduate division.
 Team members on the first place undergraduate team included: Grace Moeller, Taylor Klass, Anna Garrett, Heather Pechtl, Julia Rose and coach Monique Pairis-Garcia.
 Jillian Garrison was 4th place high individual in the veterinary division.
 Team members included: Jillian Garrison, Meghan Studds, Clara Bruner and coach Emma Bratton.
 Competitors assessed the welfare of finisher pigs, meat rabbits, racing greyhounds, and farmed fish.
 Competitors also got a chance to tour the ISU College of Veterinary Medicine and listen to Dr. Temple Grandin speak about animal welfare.